 Los Angeles Hompa Hongwanji Buddhist Temple 本派本願寺羅府別院 (LAHHBT) has been serving Southern California since 1905.
 It belongs to the Jodo Shinshu Hongwanji-ha, one of the largest denominations of the Pure Land stream of Mahayana Buddhism.
-As a Betsuin 別院, our temple is a direct branch of Nishi Hongwanji-ha in Kyoto, Japan.
+As a betsuin 別院, our temple is a direct branch of Nishi Hongnwaji-ha in Kyoto, Japan.

 1. The spirit of equality: respecting the life of all beings.